mtthwryn/CS188-Projects-2024Winter/_posts/2024-02-28-team27-facial-emotion-recognition.md

 **Expression Prediction Network**

 The final part of the model is the expression classifier, which is a linear fully-connected layer.
 This layer simply receives an input of the reassembled expression features and returns a facial expression label.
-The classification loss $L_{cls}$ is computed by finding the cross-entropy loss.
+The classification loss $$L_{cls}$$ is computed by finding the cross-entropy loss.

 **Loss Function**